 Apart from using many different domains, these guys also continually change the address within the domain, and Outlook doesn’t appear to be able to consign an entire domain to the blocked senders list.

-They do include this footer:
+Many include this footer:

 …but of course I’ve tried that and it doesn’t work… it probably only served to prove to them that mine was a live address.